svenlr/swift-map/README.md

   ```
   ./mainloop.py install

-  # Note that the installation alone does not handle snippet or command mappings, running the program on start-up is still required for that.
+  # Note that the installation alone does not handle snippet or command mappings.
+  # Running the program on start-up is still required for that.
   ```

 ## Configuration File (Linux only)